top of page

 📝 Filing Your First Tax Return

-Once registered, you must file a Self Assessment every year, even if you made little or no profit.
-The deadline is:
+After registering, you will be required to file a Self Assessment every year, even if you made little or no profit.
+The deadline for submitting your tax return is:

-• 31 January (online filing) for the previous tax year
+• 31 January (for online filing) for the previous tax year.

 👋 Need Help?

 Registering as self-employed can feel overwhelming.
-At Habesha Tax & Support, we make the process simple.
-We help:
+At Habesha Tax & Support, we simplify the process for you.
+Our services include:

-• Prepare and file your first tax return
+• Preparing and filing your first tax return

-• Advise you on Universal Credit or grant eligibility
+• Advising you on Universal Credit and grant eligibility

-📞 Contact us today and let’s get your business started the right way.
+📞 Contact us today, and let’s get your business started on the right path.

 bottom of page